raiden-network/raiden/docs/rest_api.rst

     ]

   :statuscode 200: For successful query
-  :statuscode 400: If the provided query string is malformed
+  :statuscode 404:
+   - The given token and / or partner addresses are not valid eip55-encoded Ethereum addresses, or
-  :statuscode 404: If the channel does not exist
+   - The channel for the given partner does not exist
   :statuscode 409: If the given block number argument is invalid
   :statuscode 500: Internal Raiden node error